upc-hub/UPC-System/README.md

 - UPC web server is located under the local area network.
 - User in the same network can access UPC Web interface directly through the web browser for submitting the jobs.
 - For the EPLAS that doesn't have the public ip address for it's own server.
 In this case, they can submit the jobs by adding to the pCLoud.
 - For the APLAS that has own public ip address for the server, it allows SSH connection for the UPC.
-UPC grabs the job using SSHFS protocol
+UPC grabs the job from APLAS server using SSHFS protocol.
+- According to the above figure, all necessary directories are needed to create at Web Server storage due to synchronize with the UPC Master.
 ## UPC Master
 ![Picture12](https://user-images.githubusercontent.com/79504426/118064888-e6b61d00-b3d6-11eb-92e9-4cbcd7bc621a.png)
+- Every 3o seconds, UPC Master checks the jobs from the Web Server.
+If there is job, it is moved to the temporary queue.
+Jobs in the temporary queue are renamed and put in the common queue.
+- Jobs in the common queue are extracted and read the Metadata of each job to differentiate docker image is needed to build or not.
+- After doing the necessary things on the jobs, they are waiting in the container queue until the workers are not joined
+- If the workers are already in the available worker list, jobs are assigned to the correspondance worker queue.
 ## UPC Worker
 ![Picture13](https://user-images.githubusercontent.com/79504426/118064996-1cf39c80-b3d7-11eb-9d55-ba5e11fb3fd9.png)
+- Workers join the master and update the available worker list in the Master and check the jobs.
+- Every five seconds, workers check new jobs are arrived or not.
 ### Brief explanation of working flow
 1. User can submit jobs by clicking the submit/download button.
 2. To submit the last job, click the last job button.